seregazhuk/seregazhuk.github.io_old/_drafts/2017-10-28-memcached-reactphp-p3.md

 This code already looks too complex, but also there is no way to find out if the connection was broken or we have manually close it.
 So, it becomes clear that we need a completely different approach.

 ## Events
 All ReactPHP components, that emit events use [Événement](https://github.com/igorw/evenement) library, which provides EventEmitter API similar to node.js.
 To stay consistent we also are going to use it.
-It is very simply in use, simply extend your class from `Evenement\EventEmitter` and you are done:
+It is very simple in use, simply extend your class from `Evenement\EventEmitter` and you are done:

 {% highlight php %}
 <?php